AcrylonitrileButadieneStyrene/yno-commumoji/README.md

       If it does not then manually create a new script and paste the contents into it.
 3. Reload YNO if it is already opened

+For use in YNO Desktop, [view this script](https://gist.github.com/AcrylonitrileButadieneStyrene/14d155be4d27a5db52a2f3bc3512af72).

 ## Usage
 - Commumojis start with a `-` in their names (e.g. `:-emoji:`) to not cause collisions in the future and to indicate them as 3rd party